HIV Rates Among Black Women in Atlanta, GA

-HIV rates among Black women in Atlanta, GA are alarmingly high, with Black women making up almost 60% of all new HIV diagnoses, even though they only make up 32% of the population.
+The rates of HIV among Black women in Atlanta, GA are alarmingly high, with Black women making up almost 60% of all new HIV diagnoses, even though they only make up 32% of the population.
+Today, for National Women and Girls' HIV/AIDS Awareness Day, we're exploring the intersectional challenges like socioeconomic status, stigma and discrimination in healthcare systems, and structural racism that contribute to this disparity.

 While there are many obstacles to improving the high rate of HIV among Black women in Atlanta, a number of local, regional, and national organizations are working to expand access to HIV testing, prevention, and treatment.
 These efforts include increasing access to PrEP, providing education and resources, and fostering a supportive and inclusive healthcare environment.